wakeupnemo/polymarket-research/STATE.md

   - feature set `v0_1` test
   - feature diagnostics test
   - tradability report test
-  - maker markout report test
+  - maker-markout scaffold test
   - smoke test
 - `data/`
   - `raw/`
   - `reference/`
   - `state/`
   - `features/`
+  - `experiments/`

 This structure is now real and should be preserved unless there is a strong reason to change it.